by Michael Satterfield - 08/11/2020

 Online shopping:

 We do live in the internet age and you can legally purchase firearms online.
 No, the Amazon truck doesn't drop your new gun off with your monthly shipment of toilet paper and toothpaste, but instead, your firearm is shipped to your local Federal Firearm Licensee, usually your local gun store.
-Once it arrives, you still have to do all the paperwork, background check, and there might be an additional fee for handling your gun as a special order.
-My local retailer Black Cactus Armory has received firearms for me several times and the process is very simple.
+Once it arrives, you still have to do all the paperwork and background check, and there might be an additional fee for handling your gun as a special order.
+My local retailer, Black Cactus Armory, has received firearms for me several times, and the process is very simple.

 Storing, transporting, and carrying your new firearm: